https://www.tektutorialshub.com/angular/ng-template-in-angular/hat is ng-Template?

 What is TemplateRef?

-is a bunch of HTML tags enclosed in a HTML element<ng-template>
+ng-templateis a bunch of HTML tags enclosed in a HTML element<ng-template>To access the above

 https://angular.io/guide/dynamic-component-loader